1991 430 km of Nürburgring

 The 1991 430 km of Nürburgring was the fifth round of the 1991 World Sportscar Championship season, taking place at Nürburgring, Germany.
 It took place on August 18, 1991.
 The two Jaguars finished six laps ahead of the third-placed Porsche.

+Qualifying

+Qualifying results

+Class leaders are in bold.
+The fastest time set by each entry is denoted in gray.

+Race

-Official results
+Race results

 Class winners in bold.
 Cars failing to complete 90% of the winner's distance marked as Not Classified (NC).